Building examples of using SQL functions supported by Oracle

 PLSQL_OPTIMIZE_LEVEL

 init parameter: Controls Global optimization of Pl/SQL Code.
-Default value is often good enough.Native compilation: fewer initialization parameters to set and less compiler configuration.
-Object code is stored in the database.
+Default value is often good enough.PLSQL_NATIVE_LIBRARY_DIR:

 Only parameter required.(Deprecated on 11g)PLSQL_CODE_TYPE: